 - People who work at the organisation – your university careers service should have a database of university alumni who would be happy to talk to you.

 Relate the employer to you, your experiences and your values: When answering questions about why you want the job, you need to provide evidence that you have the skills they seek and that you will thrive in the firm’s culture.
-For example, one of Santander’s values is innovation – you could easily talk about how you also value innovation and what you’ve done to change or improve something or a process.
 When talking about what the job involves, relate the general information you find out about the job (eg what an actuary does) to the type of clients that company works with.
+Before you apply, read our advice on explaining why the job appeals to you.

 When answering questions about you and your skills...